dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

   ],
 }
 ```
-The Dochy file of this diff is 37 bytes, but in JSON, you should need to write the entire list to record the change.
+The Docchi file of this diff is 37 bytes, but in JSON, you should need to write the entire list to record the change.

 There's a module dedicated to accumulate small changes efficiently. [fs::history](./history.md)